MajorTomAW/GameFeatureExtension/README.md

 ## <a id="head"></a> 📋 〢 Overview

 A plugin that extends the existing ``GameFeatures`` plugin by adding common GameFeatureActions and other goodies to the editor.
+Also with some inspiration from the [Lyra Starter Game](https://github.com/johnlogostini/Lyra)

 ---